Edwards Lifesciences wins appeal in Medtronic patent fight

 The device in question is an artificial heart valve that can be implanted without resorting to open heart surgery.

-But the district court declined to issue an order banning sales of Medtronic’s infringing product, and the appeals court sent the case back to the lower court to reconsider the denial of the injunction.
+But the district court declined to issue an order banning sales of Medtronic’s infringing product, and the appeals court send the case to the lower court to reconsider the denial of the injunction.

-Medtronic said in a brief statement that it disagreed with the appeals court decision and was evaluating its next steps.
-Its product is not on the market in this country but is sold elsewhere.

-Edwards said in a statement that it intended to demand additional damages in the Delaware court because of the finding that the infringement was willful.
-If infringement is found to be willful, a court may triple the damage award.

 In early October, Edwards cut its revenue forecast for the third quarter, as sales of its unique heart valve that was expected to drive results fell short of estimates.